davidsonfellipe/awesome-wpo/README.md

   processing, and custom reporting)
 - [beeswithmachineguns](https://github.com/newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
 - [k6](https://k6.io/) - An open source load testing tool built for developers.
 Easy to integrate into CI pipelines.
 Tests are written in ES6 JS and you can test APIs, microservices and sites using HTTP/1.1, HTTP/2 and WebSocket.

-# Uptime

-- [Pingdom](https://pingdom.com) - A tool to get the uptime of your website (with probes from different locations)
-- [UptimeRobot](https://uptimerobot.com) - Another uptime monitoring tool (with a generous free plan)
-- [Nodown](https://nodown.io) - Also, a monitoring tool, but that focuses on feature testing
-- [BetterUptime](https://betteruptime.com) - A good website monitoring tool (bundling status page, incident notification, ...)

 ## Web server Modules